Full-Time Faculty

 Ph.D.
 University of California, Riverside

 Professor Hishmeh’s teaching and research interests include Rhetoric, American Literature, Poetry, and Film and Visual Culture.
 His scholarship has appeared in journals including, Modern Language Studies, The Journal of American Culture, and the Hemingway Review.
 Professor Hishmeh is co-editor of Pacific Coast Philology, the official journal of the Pacific Ancient and Modern Language Association (PAMLA), a regional branch of the Modern Language Association.
 He has served as a member of PAMLA’s Executive Committee (2014-2017), and he is the recipient of Palomar’s Faculty Senate Award for Scholarly and Professional Achievement, 2016.
 With Jason Spangler of Riverside City College, Hishmeh is co-author of the textbook, Writing Up: Reading and Writing for College Readiness (BVT 2016).
-His latest publication, a chapter entitled, “Claiming Their Place: Contemporary Arab American Poetry and Poetics,” is forthcoming in the Bloomsbury Handbook of Contemporary American Poetry (2022).
+His latest publication, a chapter entitled, “Claiming Their Place: Contemporary Arab American Poetry and Poetics,” appears in the Bloomsbury Handbook of Contemporary American Poetry (2022).
 In addition to his critical work, Professor Hishmeh has authored an unpublished collection of poems focusing on Southern California’s Inland region, entitled About Forty Miles Inland.
 For his complete CV and additional information, please visit his website (see link above).

 Contact Information